Site Search

 HOW TO MAKE YOUR VOICE HEARD

-While some of the information below is specific to the Presidential Election on November 2, 2004, most of the information applies to any election.
-If we are going to make our voices heard we need to participate in ALL elections. ~ Spotted Wolf
+The information below has been updated for the 2008 Election.
+If we are going to make our voices heard we need to participate in ALL elections.

 1. REGISTER TO VOTE--